 Step 2: For the elements that are not mapped in the new View (because of a significant change in the new DOM), follow this process to reconcile.

 - Right click on the element in new View.

-- Click on "REPLACE SAVED ELEMENT" option.
+- Click on "Save As" option.

 - List of all elements from the Repository are presented.
 Elements that may be most likely replaceable by the hovered element are put on the top in bold font.